uspki/policies/certificate-policy.md

 - manage privileges of users to limit users to their assigned roles;
 - generate and archive audit records for all transactions; (see section 5.4)
 - enforce domain integrity boundaries for security critical processes; and
-- support recovery from key or system failure.
+- support recovery from key or system failure; and

+For Delegated Third Party access, the computer security functions listed below are required:
+- require multifactor authentication prior to the Delegated Third Party approving issuance of a Certificate; and
+- be restricted against approving certificate issuance outside of the Delegated Third Party limited set of domain names.

 All communications between any PKI trusted role and the CA shall be authenticated and protected from modification.